 There are some situations where you would feel the need of giving your client options to consider alternatively.
 For example, if you have a client that does not have that much of a budget that you can cover everything in, you can provide alternatives.
 The first one can have all the things you can over with your price tag and the other one can have the things that can be covered up with the client’s project but not giving them everything.
 That way, the client can decide whether he wants to have everything covered or increase his budget.

 Backing Up the Proposal with a Conversation:

 The ideal practice is to go over the proposal with the client with a formal conversation to explain the points to him in person.
 Having hesitations and hitches can be natural but talking them through helps a lot and to settle any differences.
-A conversation is also good to make slight adjustments in the proposal on the spot.
+A conversation is also good to make slight adjustments in the winning design proposal on the spot.
 If you skip this step, there might be some specific aspects of the contract that you will overlook.

 Following Up on the Proposal:

 Clients do not usually make up their minds right away.
 They take time to think through things and in the process there are a lot of chances that they forget about your proposal.
 Therefore, you will need to be active in following up with the client if he hasn’t reply as yet.
 Assuming that they must have hired someone else for the job just because you haven’t heard from them is wrong.